wez/wezterm/docs/config/keys.markdown

 ## CompleteSelection

-Completes an active text selection process; the selection range is marked closed and then the selected text is copied as thought the `Copy` action was executed.
+Completes an active text selection process; the selection range is marked closed and then the selected text is copied as though the `Copy` action was executed.

 ## CompleteSelectionOrOpenLinkAtMouseCursor